Routing strategy

 ]

-evaluatedConfigshould contain the actualRoutingStrategyNodeConfigthat would get used for routing this particular orderThe
+evaluatedConfigcontains the actualRoutingStrategyNodeConfigthat would be used for routing this particular order.The

-maxPenaltyof0If you sent the second order (containing the tag), the rating should be active with a
+maxPenaltyof0.When the second order (with the pallet tag) is sent, the rating should be active with a

-maxPenaltyof1000Repeat previous the steps for the other order as well
+maxPenaltyof1000.Repeat the steps for the other order to confirm both paths work as expected.

-Assuming the MultiDOMS feature is enabled on the given tenant, activating it will make the RoutingStrategy become the single source of truth for routing decisions so please skip this step until you are certain you want to use it.
+Feature Activation: Assuming the dynamic routing feature is enabled on the tenant, activating a RoutingStrategy makes it the single source of truth for all routing decisions.
+Do not proceed until all configurations are verified.

 mutation activateRoutingStrategy {